reschjonas/Entropia/README.md

 > **Prototype – not production-ready.
 Do **NOT** rely on it for real secrets.**

-QuantTerm is a tiny two-peer chat client that showcases how modern **post-quantum cryptography** can be combined with some neat discovery tricks to create a secure channel over any IP network in only a few hundred lines of Go.
+Entropia is a tiny two-peer chat client that showcases how modern **post-quantum cryptography** can be combined with some neat discovery tricks to create a secure channel over any IP network in only a few hundred lines of Go.

 **Actively developed & headed toward production-readiness — feedback and PRs welcome!**